mknx/smarthome/plugins/drexelundweiss/README.md

    class_name = DuW
    class_path = plugins.drexelundweiss
    tty = /dev/ttyUSB0
+#   Busmonitor = 1
 #   LU_ID = 130
 #   WP_ID = 140
 </pre>

 You have to adapt the tty to your local environment and change LU_ID and WP_ID if not D&W default is used.
+Busmonitor mode will output all activity on Service Interface to smarthome.py log if started in debug mode, default is Busmonitor off.

 items.conf
 --------------